Investigate changes in Git repository

 Open the Git tool window Alt+9 and switch to the Log tab.

 Select a commit and choose Show Repository at Revision from the context menu.

-The Repositories tool window will open containing the snapshot of your project at the selected revision.
+The Repositories tool window will open containing the snapshot of your attached directory at the selected revision.

 Review the differences between two commits

 DataGrip allows you to check which files were modified between two commits instead of having to browse the changes in each commit in between.

 Select any two commits in the Log tab of the Git tool window Alt+9 and choose Compare Versions from the context menu.

 The Changes tool window with a list of files modified between the selected commits opens.
 You can view the diff for any file by clicking or pressing Ctrl+D.